adirkson/SIC-probability/Sphinx-docs/tutorial.rst

 .. plot:: pyplots/beinf_example1.py

-Now, we'll generate some random variates from this distribution using the :py:meth:`~scipy.stats.rv_continuous.rvs` method, and plot its histogram and empirical cumulative distribution function (utilizing the added :meth:`~beinf.beinf_gen.ecdf` method) along with the original distribution:
+Now, we'll generate some random variates from this distribution using the :py:meth:`~scipy.stats.rv_continuous.rvs` method, and plot its histogram and empirical cumulative distribution function along with the original distribution:

 .. code-block:: python